25 Christmas Poems for Kids

 Tis the season to get creative and write some festive Christmas poems.
 Christmas poetry is the perfect Christmas gift for a friend or family member.
 And if you don’t know what to write in a Christmas card, write a Christmas poem!
 Everyone loves a good poem, right?
 To inspire your children to write their own poems, we have collected some of the best Christmas poems from around the world.
-And because this is the season of giving we thought we would reveal a random Christmas poem every day with our super festive advent calendar.

 Table of Contents: